bellycard/napa/README.md

-rake db:schema:dump     # Create a db/schema.rb file that can be portably used against any DB supported by AR rake db:schema:load     # Load a schema.rb file into the database rake db:seed            # Load the seed data from db/seeds.rb rake git:set_tag[tag]   # Set tag, which triggers deploy rake git:verify         # Verify git repository is in a good state for deployment rake routes             # display all routes for Grape
+rake db:schema:dump     # Create a db/schema.rb file that can be portably used against any DB supported by AR rake db:schema:load     # Load a schema.rb file into the database rake db:seed            # Load the seed data from db/seeds.rb rake routes             # display all routes for Grape
 ```